 COCONUT OIL: one of the better ingredients included in vegan cheeses.
 Touted as having anti-ageing benefits, antimicrobial properties, anti-cancer and weight loss effects – although none of these claims have actually been evaluated by the FDA.
 Nevertheless it does contain copious amounts of lauric acid, the fatty acid found in breast milk that gives babies many immune boosting health benefits.

 MODIFIED POTATO STARCH: despite the name this does not necessarily derive from potatoes, it seems to be an umbrella term for different base foods that can be used to produce starch such as corn.
-The starch derivatives are physically, enzymatically or chemically treated to modify its structural properties… this is mostly for texture.
+The starch derivatives are physically, enzymatically or chemically treated to modify their structural properties… this is mostly for texture.

 SOYA PROTEIN CONCENTRATE: made from soya beans that have been de-hulled and de-fatted.
 This produces soy flour, concentrates and isolates.
 The good thing is the concentrate retains a lot of the fibre form the original bean and are very digestible.
 Some studies have shown that soya bean isolate can reduce bad cholesterol, due to phytoestrogens although the evidence is not very strong.
 The role of phytoestrogens in humans in unclear and many conflicting studies exist.